 What is the Best Stone for Landscaping?

-Let’s get into some details now!
 Stone mulch and decorative landscape rocks have a lot going for them, and there are many options to suit all the uses you can dream of.
+What kind of stone should you choose?
+How much do stones cost?
+Let’s find out!

 First and foremost, these are not meant for mulching - you need little stones or crushed rocks for that.
 But large stones can be perfect for edging the areas where you want to use rock mulch, and they can also be used to discourage people and pets from walking in certain areas of your garden - this is known by landscaping pros as “Traffic control”.
 Larger rocks are ideal for places where you need good drainage, since water will trickle easily around them, and they will keep your landscaping fabric in place with their weight and heft.